-In 2000, litigants filed 42.9 percent of the complaints.
-Of the litigants who filed complaints, 41.8 percent were pro se litigants.
-Relatives of litigants filed an additional two complaints.
-Seven complaints, or 2.1 percent, were filed by lawyers; two complaints, or .6 percent, were initiated by the Commission; and two complaints, or .6 percent, were filed anonymously.
-The Commission voted to investigate one of the two complaints filed anonymously.
-In 2000, concerned citizens filed 172 complaints, or slightly more than half (50.9 percent) of the complaints filed.
+In 2001, litigants filed 84% of the complaints.
+Of the litigants who filed complaints, 55% were pro se.
+Relatives of litigants filed an additional three complaints.
+Eleven complaints, or 8%, were filed by lawyers.
+Three complaints, or 2%, were filed by concerned citizens.
+Two complaints, or 1.5%, were initiated by the Commission.
+No complaints were filed anonymously in 2001.
 Chart 5 presents the distribution of complaints by source.

-Chart 1 presents the status of the Commission's 2000 docket.
-The Commission disposed of 311 complaints in 2000, including some which were carried over from previous years.
-Eighty-nine cases were pending at the end of 2000.
-The status of those 89 cases is shown in Chart 1.
+Chart 1 presents the status of the Commission's 2001 docket.
+The Commission disposed of 129 complaints in 2001, including some which were carried over from previous years.
+Ninety-five complaints were pending at the end of 2001, including five which had been Informally Adjusted.
+The status of those complaints is shown in Chart 1.

 |Status of Commission Docket|